-Static products allow you to keep your pets safe and discourage their bad behavior, helping your pets be better members of the family and better citizens in the community.
+Static products allow you to discourage their bad behavior, helping your pets be better members of the family and better citizens in the community.
 For best results, it’s important to follow the instructions and be consistent with your training.
 When used correctly, static products can be used for things such as:

 Still not convinced?
 Watch how our bark control collar helped Mike and his loud dog Diego.

 Static correction has been proven safe and will not harm your pet.
 It is a very mild electric pulse that does not cause harm.
 The correction is designed to gently get your pet’s attention or interrupt undesirable behavior but never to harm them.
 Most PetSafe static training products start with a warning beep, which is enough to remind most pets of what they’ve learned.
 When trained correctly, they rarely experience the electric stimulation again.

 Rumors that electronic collars can cause electrical burns on a pet’s neck are completely untrue and impossible.
 The stimulation does not last long enough, nor is it powerful enough to cause burns.
 However, your pet’s skin can get irritated from the contact points rubbing against it for prolonged periods of time.
 Both standard and electronic collars that don’t fit properly or are left on dogs for more than 12 hours at a time can cause a condition called pressure necrosis.
 Pressure necrosis can leave marks that look like burns but are actually pressure ulcers that resemble bed sores.
 Our recommendation is that electronic collars be worn for no more than 12 hours at a time and that owners check frequently to make sure there is no skin irritation from the probes.
 Read more about collar safety.